In Europe a rare disease is defined as one that affects less than 1 person in 2,000. There are about 7,000 rare diseases.

 Pharmaceutical companies, medical associations, decision-makers and health service delivery partners seek opinions from patients and caregivers alike.
 These organisations are often large and well-resourced and sometimes it can feel that they dictate the agenda.
 However, AGSD-UK strives to promote the patient voice and our own campaigning agenda.

-By joining AGSD-UK and ensuring your contact details are always up-to-date you will get our newsletters, alerts and we will also channel requests for surveys, research and patient talks to you.
+By joining AGSD-UK and ensuring your contact details are always up-to-date you will get our Glisten magazine and email alerts.
+We will also channel to you requests for surveys, research and patient talks.
 These are all great opportunities to raise awareness, share what you know and speak out for your condition and what matters to you.
 You might even be asked to review a draft leaflet or contribute to a survey asking how your disease affects your daily life.